crcdng/svr/README.md

-# ivt
+# ivt idc

-IVT research group
+IVT IDC - Interactive Dome Client for the IVT research group

 Experimenting with interactive Fulldome and VR.